 Illness and death

-But Byron’s constitution was weakened and he became ill with fever and died on 19 April 1824.
+But Byron’s constitution had been irreparably weakened.
+He became ill with fever and died on 19 April 1824.
 Despite his own wishes to be buried in Greece, his body was sent home to England, arriving on 29 June.